 You may need to quit and re-launch Emailer in order for it to notice that you have installed the SpamSieve AppleScripts.

-2. If you want SpamSieve to color messages that it thinks are spam, set up a mail action in Emailer that looks like this:
+2. If you want SpamSieve to color messages that it thinks are spam, set up a mail action in Emailer that looks like this (using the Define Actions... button to set the "Run the AppleScript" action):